-The Joshua Tree Tortoise Rescue
+Desert Tortoise Rescue

 Our mission is dedicated to the survival of the desert tortoise through education and adoption programs, working closely with government and military agencies, schools, community groups and local businesses.

 During the 1920s, there were 1000 California desert tortoises per square mile in our local Mojave desert.
-Within only 70 years, in 1990, the desert tortoise was listed as a threatened species through the US Fish and Wildlife Endangered Species Act.
-The tortoises' decline began primarily with loss of habitat from cattle grazing on the delicate desert grasses that are the base of the tortoise diet and then human encroachment on desert land.
+After only 70 years, in 1990, the desert tortoise was listed as a threatened species through the US Fish and Wildlife Endangered Species Act.
+The tortoises' decline began primarily with loss of habitat from cattle grazing on the delicate desert grasses that are the base of the tortoise diet, and then human encroachment on desert land.

-Currently, the tortoises' main survival danger is raven predation on hatchlings and the upper respiratory disease syndrome (URDS) which is believed to have been introduced into the wild population in the early 1980's.
+Currently, the tortoises' main survival danger is raven predation on hatchlings and upper respiratory disease syndrome (URDS) which is believed to have been introduced into the wild population in the early 1980s.
 According to the California Department of Fish and Game guidelines, it is unlawful to release a tortoise back into the wild after any length in captivity.
 This regulation is to prevent the spread of the disease.

-The Joshua Tree Tortoise Rescue's dedicated volunteers spend almost all their spare time in outreach programs teaching local residents from pre-school children to seniors not to handle or touch a desert tortoise they may find in their area.
+The Joshua Tree Tortoise Rescue's dedicated volunteers spend almost all their spare time in outreach programs teaching local residents from pre-school children to seniors not to handle or touch any desert tortoise they may find in their area.

 If you do find a desert tortoise, DO take pictures, get down and look at it, watch it to see how it moves and what it eats, and then walk away knowing how fortunate you are to have seen a vanishing, regal creature.